damonallison/notes/edu/coursera/machine-learning/README.md

 If you want to automatically find the "best" threshold value to use, try multiple threshold values and choose the one with the highest `F Score`.

+##### Large Data For Machine Learning

+How much data to train on?
+Is more data always better?
+(Banko and Brill, 2001)

+> "It's not who has the best algorithm that wins, it's who has the most data"

+When does a massive data set help?

+* Assume we have sufficient features to predict `y` accurately.

+How do you know you have sufficient features?
+Ask yourself:

+> Given the input x, can a human expert confidently predict `y`?

+When you have an algorithm with many features / NN with many features (low bias), use a large training set (unlikely to overfit).
+Bias is addressed by adding a lot of features.
+The large training set is addressed by having a lot of data.

+---
+---

+## Week 7

+### Support Vector Machines: Optimization objective

+SVM can give a cleaner, more powerful way to learn complex, non-linear functions.
+This is the last supervised learning algorithm taught in the class.

+SVM's determine decision boundaries by maximizing margin between training examples.
+The cost function is penalized when the distance between the decision boundary and the training examples is low (based on vector distance between theta and the training example).

+Kernels are used to find non-linear decision boundaries.
+Kernels are functions which apply cost to theta's proximity to landmarks.
+The closer theta is to landmarks, the more likely we'll predict positive.